MangooLife/projet6_OC/readme.md

 jdbc.username=yourUsernme
 jdbc.password=yourPassword
 ```
-- Click right on the file project > Run As > Run on Server (Select the configuration whose you have done before).
+- Click right on the file project > Run As > Run on Server (Select the configuration you have done before).

 - And: Et voilà!